dbsoft/dwindows/readme.txt

         Should run on Vista and later, old sockpipe() on all.
     XP: Visual Studio 2010.
 Old sockpipe() on all versions.
         Should run on XP and later, with Aero on Vista and 7.
-        No notifications or WebView2 and old sockpipe() on all.
+        No Notifications nor WebView2 and old sockpipe() on all.
     2000: Visual Studio 2005.
 Remove -DAEROGLASS from CFLAGS.
-        Should run on 2000 and later, no Aero, notifications, WebView2 and old sockpipe() on all versions.
+        Should run on 2000 and later, no Aero, Notifications, WebView2 and old sockpipe() on all versions.

 Known problems: